openssl_csr_sign

 Return Values

-Returns an OpenSSLCertificate on success, false
+Returns an OpenSSLCertificate on success, false on failure.

 Examples